-Do not use Pennsaid just before or after having heart bypass surgery (also called coronary artery bypass graft, or CABG).
+Do not use Pennsaid just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 a history of heart attack, stroke, or blood clot;

-a history of stomach ulcer or bleeding;
+a history of stomach ulcers or bleeding;

-- liver or kidney disease;
+liver or kidney disease; or

 How should I use Pennsaid?

-Wait until the Pennsaid solution is completely dry before covering treated skin with clothing or applying any other skin products, including sunscreen.
+To treat osteoarthritis knee pain with Pennsaid: Apply the solution only to clean, dry skin.
+Spread the solution over the front, back, and sides of the knee.
+Wait until the solution is completely dry before covering treated skin with clothing or applying any other skin products, including sunscreen.

 Store Pennsaid at room temperature away from moisture and heat.
 Do not freeze.